Luis de Miranda

 Luis de Miranda authored his first books in French, for example a philosophical history of computers (L’Art d’être libres au temps des automates), or a psychosocial analysis of capitalism, Peut-on jouir du capitalisme?
 Lacan avec Heidegger et Marx.
 Shortly after Is a New Life Possible?
 Deleuze and the Lines was published in English in 2013, he was offered a generous research scholarship by the University of Edinburgh to eventually become a Doctor of Philosophy, with a conceptual historical focus on esprit de corps (Ensemblance).
 There Luis de Miranda also initiated interdisciplinary research in STS and AI-Humanities, anthrobotics and the philosophy of technology, within the CRAG group, an interdisciplinary hub founded in 2015.
 He a Master (1 and 2) in Philosophy from the Sorbonne University.
 He also graduated from the School of Economics HEC-Paris.
 In Paris, while an independent author of novels and essays, Luis de Miranda was the co-founder and editorial director of Max Milo Books (Paris) between 2004 and 2012, an independent publishing house.

-In 2018, Luis de Miranda founded The Philosophical Parlour in Stockholm, through which, in partnership with the psychotherapy institute Livslinjen, he occasionally offer personalised philosophical counseling, in synergy with his research on philosophical health and philosophy as care and way of life.
+In 2018, Luis de Miranda founded The Philosophical Parlour in Stockholm, through which,he occasionally offer personalised philosophical counseling, in synergy with his research on philosophical health and philosophy as care and way of life.
 Also trained as a Lacanian psychoanalyst, Luis de Miranda is a certified practicing member of the Swedish Society for Philosophical Practice (SSFP).
 In 2019, he initiated the network Philosophical Health International.

 Historians of ideas such as Hadot, Foucault or Nussbaum, have explained how the Ancient Greeks and Romans were concerned with the effects of philosophy upon the subject’s well-being and good life.
 “A healthy mind in a healthy body” meant that Plutarch for example considered that philosophy and medicine were a single domain.
 After a long Christan period during which philosophy became mostly theoretical and normative, a concern for the ideal of applied philosophical health is slowly re-emerging since the writings of Nietzsche and Wittgenstein.
 This movement is empiricized in the last decades within the practice of philosophical counseling, the contemporary German rebirth of which can be traced back to Ludwig Binswanger or Karl Jaspers and their philosophical approach to therapy.
 This now transnational movement is part of a contemporary rediscovery or recreation of philosophy as a form of intersubjective care, sometimes called “therapy for the sane”.